6 min read

 Stuck in a wasteland at the edge of a heavily corrupt country with no visa, no money, no ATMs, no Wi-Fi, and no idea what was going on.

-After heated deliberation with one of Tony’s smug mates, Tony suggested the only possibility was to walk back to Vietnam, leave my passport with the officials there, and get a ride into town to procure some of those fine United States dollars.
+After heated deliberation with one of Tony’s smug mates, Tony suggested the only possibility was to walk back to Vietnam, leave my passport with the officials there, and get a ride into town to procure some of those fine US dollars.
 An absurd idea but commonplace in Tony’s wonderfully bureaucratic everything-is-fixable-perspective.

 I squeezed Maia, kissed her goodbye, and re-entered no man’s land.
 Round two.
 Having remembered me, the official ushered me to his window, and the Google Translate dance began.
 Immediately, he seemed unfazed by my request.
 A good sign, and one that Tony hadn’t been lying.
 Whilst certainly not routine, my proposition wasn’t insane.